| Contents Boards of Contract Appeals

 Board found the contractor had not established a causal link

 between the allegedly defective drawing and the alleged harm.
+Duty

-to Proceed
+to Proceed In

 Second Street Holdings, the CBCA held that the contractor's